italiangrid/storm/release-notes/storm-webdav/1.0.2/index.md

 ### Installation and configuration

-You can find information about upgrade, clean installation and configuration of StoRM services in the [System Administration Guide][storm-sysadmin-guide] of the [Documentation][storm-documentation] section.
+You can find [here][storm-webdav-guide] the storm-webdav installation and configuration guide.

+About the upgrade, clean installation and configuration of all the other StoRM services, you can find information in the [System Administration Guide][storm-sysadmin-guide] of the [Documentation][storm-documentation] section.

 #### Changes since the 1.0.0 preview release